 Even before the COVID pandemic pushed an unprecedented number of employees to work from home, many employers were already ramping up their endeavours for monitoring employee productivity.
 In a Gartner survey, out of 239 companies that participated, 50% of them were using employee monitoring techniques.

 A year later, a survey conducted by Accenture on 1400 C level executives revealed that 62 % of organizations were using new technology and tools to collect data on their workforce.
 This shows employee monitoring was actively pursued before the pandemic enabled thousands of workers to work from home.
 The transition was quick and sudden, leaving employers wondering how much work was going on.

-Gripped with the fear of unproductivity and declining revenues, many leaders were compelled to resort to non-traditional methods of tracking employee productivity.
-These debatable methods include skimming email content, clocking social media hours, and analysing spreadsheets to inspect employee utilization of work hours.
+Gripped with the fear of low productivity and declining revenues, many leaders were compelled to resort to non-traditional methods of tracking employee productivity.
+These debatable methods include skimming email content, clocking social media hours, and analyzing spreadsheets to inspect employee utilization of work hours.

 Legally speaking, employers are well within their rights to monitor workers.
 However, from a privacy perspective, has employee monitoring gone a bit too far?

 Employee monitoring comes at the price of privacy invasion concerns.
 Constant monitoring not only stresses and causes employee burnouts, but it also erodes trust, and in the worst scenario, invites a backlash, all of which contributes to decreased productivity.
 In 2019, Google was accused of creating an internal surveillance tool to suppress employee dissent.
 Not only did employees go public disapproving of being spied on, but they also staged protests against privacy invasion.

 Instead of analysing employee’s every keystroke, employers should focus more on monitoring efforts that can help recognize and assist employees who need more help and deploy ethical means of respectfully monitoring them.
 Here’s how: